Chattanooga campaign: Orchard Knob

 On November 23, the Union army observed columns of Cleburne's and Buckner's men marching away from Missionary Ridge and also heard claims from Confederate deserters that the entire army was falling back.
 Grant became concerned that Bragg was massively reinforcing Longstreet and sought to disrupt the movement.
 Thomas ordered his division under Brig.
 Gen. Thomas J. Wood to advance in a reconnaissance in force, instructing him to avoid an engagement with the enemy and return to his fortifications when the strength of the Confederate line was revealed.
 Wood's men assembled outside of their entrenchments and observed their objective approximately 2,000 yards to the east, a small knoll 100 feet high known as Orchard Knob (also known as Indian Hill).
 Maj.
 Gen. Philip Sheridan's division lined up similarly to protect Wood's right flank, and Howard's XI Corps extended the line to the left, presenting over 20,000 soldiers arrayed in almost parade-ground alignment.

 At 1:30 p.m., 14,000 Union soldiers moved forward at the double quick, sweeping across the plain, stunning the 600 Confederate defenders, who were able to fire only a single volley before they were overrun.
-Casualties were relatively small on both sides.
+Casualties were relatively low on both sides.
 Grant and Thomas decided to order the men to hold their position and entrench, rather than following the original orders to withdraw.
 Orchard Knob became Grant's and Thomas's headquarters for the remainder of the battles.